gorsicleo/AI-Snake/README.md

 ## Introduction

-This is simple snake game program that utilizes deterministic algorithm and three layer neural network in order to enable computer to play the game by itself.
+This is a simple snake game program that utilizes deterministic algorithm and three layer neural network in order to enable computer to play the game by itself.
 Currently there is no option for user to play the game!